 An updated park classification system and updated park definitions and standards are included in this Master Plan Update.
-Parks will now be classified according to the table below with associated size requirements.
+Parks will now be classified according to the table on this page, with associated size requirements.

 Table 1-4 Park Type and Size Requirements